Farshid Mesghali: Biography

-Mesghali was born in Isfahan, Iran in 1943.
+Mesghali was born in Isfahan, Iran, in 1943.
 Studying painting at Tehran University, he began his professional career as a graphic designer and illustrator in 1964.
 After graduation in 1968, he was supported by the Institute for the Intellectual Development of Children and Young Adults in Tehran.
-From 1970 to 1978 he made many of his award-winning animated films, posters for films, and illustrations for children books under its auspices.
-In 1979 he moved to Paris.
-In the next four years, he worked as an artist producing a number of paintings as well as sculptures, which were presented at Sammy King Gallery in Pairs.
+From 1970 to 1978, he made many of his award-winning animated films, movie posters, and illustrations for children's books under its auspices.
+In 1979, he moved to Paris.
+In the next four years, he worked as an artist, creating paintings and sculptures, which were presented at Sammy King Gallery in Pairs.

-In 1986 he moved to Southern California.
-He opened his graphic design studio, Desktop Studio in Los Angeles.
-From 1990 to 1994 he created a series of digital artworks based on snapshot photos.
+In 1986, he moved to Southern California.
+He opened his graphic design studio, Desktop Studio, in Los Angeles.
+From 1990 to 1994, he created a series of digital artworks based on snapshot photos.
 They were exhibited in some galleries and later in the L.A.
 County Museum of Modern Arts.
-At present, he is working on a few sculptures and installation projects in his studio in Tehran.
+For the past years, he has been continuing his artistic career, focusing on his sculptural and installation projects in his studio in Tehran.